 1) if the UE established an MA PDU session over 3GPP access only, the UE can follow the procedure as specified in clause 6.1.4.1 of 3GPP TS 24.501 [6]; or

-2) if the UE established an MA PDU session over 3GPP access and non-3GPP access,
+2) if the UE established an MA PDU session over 3GPP access and non-3GPP access, the UE follows the procedure as specified in clause 6.1.4.1 of 3GPP TS 24.501 [6], and

-A) if the MA PDU session is transferred to EPS as a PDN connection, the UE locally releases the MA PDU session over 3GPP access and non-3GPP access; or
+A) if the MA PDU session is transferred to EPS as a PDN connection, the SMF can initiate the network-requested PDU session release procedure over non-3GPP access as specified in clause 6.3.3.2 of 3GPP TS 24.501 [6] or perform a local release of the MA PDU session.
+The UE performs a local release of the MA PDU session over 3GPP access and non-3GPP access; or

+NOTE 1: If the UE receives from the network a PDU SESSION RELEASE COMMAND message which indicates to release the MA PDU session over non-3GPP access and the UE has already performed or is performing a local release of the MA PDU session, the error handling as specified in clause 6.3.3.6 of 3GPP TS 24.501 [6] is applied.

-NOTE: The QoS flow(s) with EBI assigned over non-3GPP access is also transferred to the corresponding PDN connection.
+NOTE 2: The QoS flow(s) with EBI assigned over non-3GPP access is also transferred to the corresponding PDN connection.

 B) if the MA PDU session is not transferred to EPS as a PDN connection and the SMF decides to move the traffic of the MA PDU session from 3GPP access to non-3GPP access, the SMF can initiate the network-requested PDU session modification procedure as specified in clause 6.3.2.2 of 3GPP TS 24.501 [6]; and